GedMullen/2017-2018/rdbms.md

 <br>3 .
 Add [Auto Increment](http://dev.mysql.com/doc/refman/5.7/en/example-auto-increment.html) to the emp_no key in the employees table.
 <br>4 .
 Insert data into your tables and write select statements to check your data.
 <br>5 .
 Continue to add the other tables (dept_manager etc) to your script.
+<br>6 .
+Run the exercises from earlier weeks to check that your database has been set up correctly.

 # Week 11